Washington Water Parks & Water Slides

 Water Parks in Eastern and Central Washington

 Six-story slides, body slides, tube slides, dark slides, four-story-tall bowl slides for big kids, teens and adults.
-For younger fry — a toddler/preschool-aged area with toddler slides, splashketball, a space where you can refill your water guns, and another area where you can launch water cannonballs at other people (who will hopefully remain your friends and family).
-For a less-expensive water experience, head upstream to the water jets and splashpads at Discovery Playground in Spokane Valley.
+For younger fry, there’s a toddler/preschool-aged area with toddler slides, splashketball, a space where you can refill your water guns, and another area where you can launch water cannonballs at other people (who will hopefully remain your friends and family).
+For a less-expensive water experience, head upstream to the water jets and splashpads at Discovery Playground in Spokane Valley, Washington.

 Surf ‘n’ Slide Water Park, Moses Lake, Washington.

 Some municipal pools just do it right.
 This outdoor waterpark is like a mini-amusement park, with big (200 feet) and small slides, a lazy river, zero-depth entry points and a wet-sand playground for the littles and a surf simulator.
-Located off of I-90 between Spokane and the Cascades, this is a nice place to stop and cool off for a few hours.
-Admission $8-10 pp, so a pretty good deal.
+Located just off of I-90 between Spokane and Seattle, this is a nice place to stop and cool off for a few hours.
+Admission is cheap, so a pretty good deal.